 - electing a committee

 Residents' and community associations are encouraged to adopt a committee structure where members are nominated for key posts such as chair, secretary and treasurer.
-A number of 'ordinary members' can also be elected, dependent on the constitution.
+A number of 'ordinary members' can also be elected, depending on the constitution.

 Support for Resident and Community Associations

 We'll help you through each step of setting up and establishing a community or Residents' Association in your area, contact our Housing Equalities and Engagement Facilitator.
 We'll also support you to find training and address issues that reflect the needs of residents in your local area.

-A 'support grant' is available to each recognised Association to help with costs such as meeting room hire, newsletters and stationery; contact our Communities and Equalities team for more information.
+A support grant is available to each recognised Association to help with costs such as meeting room hire, newsletters and stationery; contact our Communities and Equalities team for more information.